Authentic Stollen (German Christmas Bread)

 - 1/2 cup granulated sugar

-- 4 cups all-purpose flour ***NOTE: Amount will vary depending on how much liquid is in your fruit/nut mixture.
+- 4 to 4 1/2 cups all-purpose flour plus more as needed NOTE: Amount will vary depending on how much liquid is retained in the soaked dried fruit.
 Be sure to drain any excess liquid.
 Add more flour as needed if dough is too wet.
+(Gluten free, substitute 1:1 GF flour.)

 - 1 large egg